Sucerquia/ASE-PLUMED_tutorial/NAVIGATION.md

   F -.-> G[Restart a simulation]
   A ==> H[Ab-initio: Small Silver Cluster]

-  click B "install.md" "Install py-plumed and ASE" click C "theory.md" "Theory necessary to follow completely this tutorial" click D "defsystem.md" "Toy model showing the usage of PLUMED in ASE"
+  click Z "ref1" "A previous tutorial that introduces the basics of PLUMED syntax" click B "install.md" "Install py-plumed and ASE" click C "theory.md" "Theory necessary to follow completely this tutorial" click D "defsystem.md" "Toy model showing the usage of PLUMED in ASE"